nxp-auto-goldvip/gvip/eth-gw/README.rst

 handling the forwarding or in fast path mode on SJA1110A switch without any load on A53 cores.
-For the case of Cortex-M7 forwarding only the L3 option is available since the routing can be done only on IP level in the Autosar COM stack.
+For the case of Cortex-M7 forwarding only the L3 option is available since the routing can be done only on IP level in the AUTOSAR COM stack.

 GoldVIP provides scripts that can be used to measure performance in slow-path and fast-path mode for both UDP and TCP traffic generated with iperf3(python for M7